v1nnyrusso/Pantry-Network/README.md

 Donations are not seeded.
 You must create a donation to perform staff features.

-Running the Application
+Installation

+To install the application, follow these steps:

+- Clone the repository: git clone https://github.com/your-repo/your-project.git
+- Navigate to the project directory.
-To run the application, first install the following dependencies with npm install >>>
+- Install the dependencies: npm install

     "bcrypt": "^5.1.1",